xled/xled-docs/docs/protocol_details.rst

 Discovery protocol
 ------------------

-Discovery protocol uses IPv4 packets to broadcast addresses over UDP to port 5555 listens for replies.
+Discovery protocol uses IPv4 datagrams to broadcast addresses over UDP to port 5555 listens for replies.

 Discovery request message to find all Twinkly devices on the network: